ajfuhr/how-to-code-alerts/README.md

 }
 ```

-We want this element to be a block, placed in a specific spot with specific dimensions, and animated to slide into view the moment an alert is triggered.
+We want this element to be a block, placed in a specific spot with specific dimensions, and animated to slide into view the moment an alert is triggered, then slide back out of view.
 Go line by line and try to understand what's going on in the following code block:

 ```
 #alert {